kna/nadesiko3-vscode-extension/README.md

 - In the [Extension Development Host] instance of VSCode, open a document  with ".nako3" extension.
   - Enter text content such as `「こんにちは」を表示`.
 It will be hilighted.
   - If the content is invalid, this extension will emit diagnostics.
+- You can package this extension by running `npm run package`.

 ## demo
 ![demo](demo.gif)